 Completion: 2019

-Success: Annual Objectives met; No Annual Report rejected.
+Success: Annual Objectives met; All Annual Reports and Final Report accepted

-The Promoting Postbaccalaureate Opportunities for Hispanic Americans project will create new options in the institution’s existing Master of Interior Architecture program, create services to support graduate students’ success, and build infrastructure to increase access and instructional effectiveness.
-The Institution will also conduct ongoing evaluation of the project to ensure the achievement of its objectives.
-Evaluation will produce results for each of the Department of Education’s Key Performance Measures (graduate enrollment / graduation and cost-effective program operation) which will be collected and reported as requested during and after funding.
+This Title V PPOHA project created new options in the existing Master of Interior Architecture program, added new services to support graduate students’ success, and built infrastructure to increase access and instructional effectiveness.
+WU’s ongoing evaluation produced results for each of the Department of Education’s Key Performance Measures that were reported during and after funding.

 Award Amount: $2,998,681 over 5 years